-Withdrawal is in accordance with the withdrawal policy of the university.
+Withdrawal is in accordance with ASU withdrawal policy.
 Students are responsible for completing the university withdrawal procedure.
 To be considered for reenrollment in a professional program course, a completed petition must be submitted and approved by the College Standards Committee.
-See an academic advisor for assistance
+See an academic advisor for assistance.

 An incomplete in a required nursing course must be satisfactorily removed before progression in the professional program is permitted.
 A grade of "I" is not allowed in clinical courses.
-See "Grading System," page 74, for university policy.
+See "Grading System," page 80, for university policy.